SakshamChaurasiya/NeuzGo/FEATURES.md

 # NeuzGo Features

-NeuzGo is designed to offer a premium reading experience, robust user management, and seamless backend synchronization.
+NeuzGo is designed to offer a premium reading experience, robust user management, a community blogging platform, and seamless backend synchronization.
 Below is the comprehensive list of features implemented in the project.

 ## Feature Overview